How to deal with rejection from a guy

 This post contains affiliate links.
 If you use any of these links to buy a product, I’ll earn a small commission at no additional cost to you.
 This helps me to work in Ministry full-time and cover the expenses of this blog.

 1. Talk to yourself

 One of the most offensive things that happen after you have been rejected by a guy, is that the devil tries to manipulate your thoughts.
 He wants to make you think that you have been rejected and abandoned not just by one person.
 But by every man that you have dated in the past, every friendship that died and even God.

 That’s a lie!

-God never abandons us.
+God never abandons us, no matter how lonely you might feel.
 He is right there with you, feeling the pain you feel.
 God chose you.
 He chose you before you were born before you ever spoke a word and before you ever made a mistake.

 Take control of your thoughts by banishing the enemy’s foul play and affirming yourself with encouraging bible verses.

 2. Understand that there is a reason for it